cBioPortal/datahub/seedDB/README.md

 ## For Developers
 - Updating the seed database for Datahub is described [HERE](Update-Seed-Database.md).
+- To update the gene tables in the seed database is described [HERE](https://github.com/cBioPortal/cbioportal/blob/master/docs/Updating-gene-and-gene_alias-tables.md)
 - Local data files needs to be updated as well, information can be found [HERE](https://github.com/cBioPortal/datahub-study-curation-tools/tree/master/gene-table-update/data-file-migration)